networkx/nx-guides/content/generators/geometric.md

-A d-dimensional Random Geometric Graph (RGG) is a graph where each of the $N$ nodes is assigned random coordinates in the box $[0, 1]^{d}$, and only nodes "close" to each other are connected by an edge[2].
+A d-dimensional Random Geometric Graph (RGG) is a graph where each of the $N$ nodes is assigned random coordinates in the box $[0, 1]^{d}$, and only nodes "close" to each other are connected by an edge [^2].
-Any node within or equal to the maximum connection distance, R, is a connected node and the structure of the network is fully defined by $R$.
+Any node within or equal to the maximum connection distance, $R$, is a connected node and the structure of the network is fully defined by $R$.
-RGGs, similar to Unit Disk Graphs [3],  have been widely used to model ad-hoc wireless networks[12].
+RGGs, similar to Unit Disk Graphs [^3],  have been widely used to model ad-hoc wireless networks.

 $$ E_{ij}: d_{ij} \leq R $$

 #### Waxman Graphs ($\alpha$)

-Waxman Graphs are the spatial generalization of ER random graphs, where the probability of connection of nodes depends on a function of the distance between them[4].
+Waxman Graphs are the spatial generalization of Erdős–Rényi random graphs, where the probability of connection of nodes depends on a function of the distance between them[^4].
 The original edge probabiliy function proposed by Waxman is exponential in
 $d_{ij}$, providing two connection probability tuning parameters, $\alpha$ and $\beta$: